 The 2006 Act also introduced a new requirement for local authorities to prepare a Scheme of Assistance, setting out how it will advise and assist owners in their areas to repair and maintain their homes.
-North Lanarkshire's Scheme of Assistance was revised in 2020 because of budgetary pressures which mean that the council is no longer able to financially assist owners, including through care and repair services for older homeowners.
-It will however continue to provide advice and practical assistance, including advising owners on repairs which are required and how best to organise works.
+North Lanarkshire's Scheme of Assistance was last revised in 2020, because of budgetary pressures the council is no longer able to financially assist all owners.
+Following further changes to the private sector budget allocation in 2021, discretionary grants and financial assistance was amended.
+These changes limited financial assistance to the council's own capital programme projects, any owner who qualifies for such assistance will be contacted directly by the council.
+Mandatory (disabled adaptations) grants are still available and the scheme will continue to provide advice and practical assistance, including advising all owners on repairs which are required and how best to organise works.